pioneers/PieCentral/DevOps/frankfurter/README.md

 ## Setting up a Beaglebone Black

+### Base Installation

-There likely won't ever be a way to easily deploy a BBB on Windows.
-On macOS/Linux, the preferred way of bringing up a Beaglebone is:
+The preferred way of bringing up a Beaglebone is:

 1. Get a prebuilt micro SD card from the DevOps box (currently, they are labeled "Frank III").
 2. Insert the card into the Beaglebone you wish to flash while the Beaglebone is off.